ahmad2x4/ahmadreza.com/_posts/2025/2025-02-16-building-a-model-context-protocol-server-for-SEQ.md

 ---
 layout: post
 title: Building a Model Context Protocol Server for SEQ Structured Logging
+description: Learn how to create a Model Context Protocol (MCP) server that enables LLMs to interact with SEQ structured logging.
+This integration brings natural language capabilities to log analysis and system monitoring.
 published: true
 author: ahmadreza
 comments: true